Learning Theory for Estimation of Animal Motion Submanifolds: Introduction

+A fundamental question that is either motivated or directly addressed by these studies is how to come up with a general method for defining a principled, low-dimensional model of a complex animal motion.
+None of the aforementioned references describe or derive a general strategy that is applicable, in principle, across a broad range of animal motion studies.
+Just as importantly, none of the references establish rates of convergence that would give confidence in estimates of such low dimensional systems.
+The aim of our research is to provide further insight into the motion of animals by deriving such a general method to discover and approximate an underlying manifold on which the dynamics evolves.

-As discussed carefully in \cite{bulloLewis2004geometric}, one of the primary theoretical advantages of geometric method is their abstraction: states of the system are known to be elements of manifolds, which are by their nature coordinate-free.
+The theory that has been used to derive models of animal motion has been around for some time.
+These include general multibody dynamics formulations like \cite{shabana2020dynamics}, or the more recent geometric methods \cite{lynch2017modern,bulloLewis2004geometric}.
+As discussed carefully in \cite{bulloLewis2004geometric}, one of the primary theoretical advantages of geometric methods is their abstraction: states of the system are known to be elements of manifolds, which are by their nature coordinate-free.
 This generality is particularly attractive in the problem at hand.
 Intuitively, we want to approximate or identify some ``lower-dimensional mathematical object'' that underlies an observed motion of a complex, higher order multibody system.
 We want to ensure that any associated algorithm converges to a coordinate independent entity.
-In this paper we introduce the analysis and experimental testing of a method to identify and approximate motions over a {\em finite dimensional} submanifold that underlies a particular motion regime observed during animal motion.
+In this paper we introduce the analysis and experimental testing of a method to identify and approximate motions over a submanifold $Q$ that underlies a particular motion regime observed during animal motion.
 We work to formulate the problem in such a way that we can guarantee that approximations converge, in some appropriate sense, over the underlying manifold.